linusericsson/linusericsson.github.io/_pages/about.md

 ## Teaching

-I have undertaken tutoring, demonstrating and marking roles while studying both in Edinburgh and Durham.
-Courses I’ve taught include [Introduction to Programming](https://github.com/DurhamIP) (in Python/Java), Introductory Applied Machine Learning and Theory of Computation.
+I recently gave a guest lecture in the Data Analysis and Machine Learning course at the University of Edinburgh, and taught at the AEUK Digital Signal Processing Summer School, for which I designed the materials and introduced an industry audience to modern ML topics over a 3 hour period.
+I have also undertaken tutoring, demonstrating and marking roles while studying both in Edinburgh and Durham, teaching courses including [Introduction to Programming](https://github.com/DurhamIP) (in Python/Java), Introductory Applied Machine Learning, Theory of Computation and Machine Learning in Signal Processing.